 Xero is a good accounting package.
 Australian localisation is second to none.
 It has an excellent and well tested API.
 It has promoted a good certification program to develop skills among bookkeepers, and there is a lot of community support.
 Functionality improvements are constant.

-Xero decided for a long time not to go down the rabbit hole.
-Instead, it leaves this to other cloud-players, who can then use Xero's API to integrate easily.
-And this has happened.
+In March 2015, Xero addressed one of its biggest problems, by finally adding inventory.
+But it's a basic stock module.
+For more sophisticated requirements, Xero defers to other cloud-players, which use Xero's API to integrate easily.
+This offers some surprisingly powerful cloud ERP/supply chain solutions.
 There are cloud providers who offer inventory management solutions approaching the capabilities of respectable ERPs with licence fees above $50K.
 These packages provide multi-site inventory management, purchase orders and sophisticated sales order systems.
 And of course, integration with online stores like Shopify is supported "out of the box".
-However, Xero has had a change of heart, and plans to offer inventory functionality in 2015.

 In terms of core accounting functionality, Xero is somewhere between MYOB Essentials and AccountRight.
 But with Xero, extending capabilities is easier than any of the competition.
 No package has a better API, and Xero also has the largest developer mind-share.